Ney2/Testing-practice/README.md

 # Testing-practice
 This is a repo that consists of some practical JavaScript solution together with their own test case which is built using the Jest library.
-Each of the test files are done by following the AAA patern and using the TDD approach.
+Each of the test files are done by following the AAA pattern and using the TDD approach.
  # Built With
    - JavaScript
    - Jest